ermshiperete/job-dsl-plugin-wiki/Job-reference.md

-    goals(String goals)                               // the goals to run, multiple calls will be accumulated rootPOM(String fileName)                          // path to the POM mavenOpts(String options)                         // JVM options, multiple calls will be accumulated localRepository(LocalRepositoryLocation location) // can be either LocalToWorkspace or LocalToExecutor (default) mavenInstallation(String name)                    // name of the Maven installation to use properties(Map properties)                        // since 1.21; add (system)-properties property(String key, String value)                // since 1.21; add a (system)-property
+    goals(String goals)                               // the goals to run, multiple calls will be accumulated rootPOM(String fileName)                          // path to the POM mavenOpts(String options)                         // JVM options, multiple calls will be accumulated localRepository(LocalRepositoryLocation location) // defaults to LocalRepositoryLocation.LOCAL_TO_EXECUTOR
+    mavenInstallation(String name)                    // name of the Maven installation to use properties(Map properties)                        // since 1.21; add (system)-properties
+    property(String key, String value)                // since 1.21; add a (system)-property